IndieMasco/TechEdWeek4Assignment/READme.md

 - ✅ 🎯 Create a working POST API route in your client.
   - You can find my GET and POST API routes within my server.js file
 - ✅ 🎯 Seed your database with realistic-looking ‘dummy’ data through the Supabase query editor or a seed file in your server.
 Ensure that this is saved and submitted (in a screenshot or seed file form) so it can be marked and tested efficiently.

-  - I've added a screenshot of my schema visualizer in the image folder.
-I've copied and pasted my SQL from Supabase into a queries.sql file and also put some test reviews into a seed.js file
+  - I've added a screenshot of my schema visualizer in the image folder
+  - I've copied and pasted my SQL from Supabase into a queries.sql file
+  - I've put some test reviews into a seed.js file

 # Stretch Requirements